GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/lb-backend-latency-check.md

 ### Failure Remediation

 Investigate the increased backend latency.
-Check the health and performance of your backend instances, including CPU usage, memory usage, and disk I/O.
+Check the health and performance of the backend instances, examining metrics such as CPU utilization, memory usage, and disk I/O.

 ### Success Reason